oslabs-beta/k8r/README.md

   </a>

   <p align="center">
-    K8R visualizes real-time Kubernetes cluster and hardware metrics, with an emphasis on customization.
+    K8R visualizes real-time Kubernetes cluster and hardware metrics with an emphasis on customization.
     <br />
   </p>
 </p>